vietlq/wtf-is-blockchain/basic-smart-contracts/upgrading-a-token-ERC20-to-ERC777.md

 * approve(address _spender, uint256 _value) returns (bool success) [Allow _spender to withdraw from your account, multiple times, up to the _value amount.
 If this function is called again it overwrites the current allowance with _value]
 * allowance(address *_owner*, address *_spender*) constant returns (uint256 remaining) [Returns the amount which _spender is still allowed to withdraw from _owner]
 ```

+## Notes

+* Only indexed fields emitted by Solidity Events will be indexed by the Log Bloom Filter (they will be a little costlier):

+    event AddToCart(uint256 indexed DIN, address indexed buyer);

+* Note that Solidity Event data will be stored in Receipt State Tree and the caller will have to pay for their storage (there's cost per byte).

+* You can listen/subscribe to Solidity Events and then re-publish them via web3.shh (Whisper) or use for your event-driven apps

+* The only way to provide data for Oracles is to call them to update internal state of the Oracle smart contracts.

+* The contracts that need Oracle data will have to call the Oracle.

+* It's up to the owners/admins of the Oracle to decide consensus/update rules for their Oracles

 ## References